-- We compete in attractive and growing markets with favorable competitive dynamics and high barriers to entry. - We operate the world's furthest reaching telecommunications network with 100% global coverage.
+- We compete in attractive and growing markets with high barriers to entry and favorable competitive dynamics. - We operate the world's furthest reaching telecommunications network with 100% global coverage.
 Our unique network architecture provides a sustainable competitive advantage.
-We have a comprehensive business plan for our next-generation satellite constellation, Iridium NEXT, which we expect to begin deploying in 2015. - We benefit from a large, low-cost and extensive ecosystem of partners and a robust product portfolio. - We benefit from a large, highly profitable recurring service revenue base, which along with the significant operating leverage created by a largely fixed-cost infrastructure, has us poised to transform our cash flow profile in 2018.
+We have a comprehensive business plan for our next-generation satellite constellation, Iridium NEXT, which we expect to begin deploying in 2016. - We benefit from a large, low-cost and extensive ecosystem of partners and a robust product portfolio. - We benefit from a large, highly profitable recurring service revenue base, which along with the significant operating leverage created by a largely fixed-cost infrastructure, has us poised to transform our cash flow profile in 2018.

-2014 Operating Highlights
+2015 Operating Highlights

-- Generated 2014 Net Income of \$75 million, a 20% year-over-year increase.
-Delivered Operational EBITDA (OEBITDA)\ of \$217 million, resulting in a five-year compound annual growth rate of 8%. - Surpassed 739,000 worldwide subscribers, a five-year compound annual growth rate of 15% - M2M data subscribers have grown at a 31% compound annual growth rate since 2010, and now represent 47% of our total customer base. - Aireon LLC, our global aviation monitoring joint venture, reached critical mass with \$270 million in committed investment from four air traffic control agencies and five customer data services contracts since the beginning of 2013. - Reached total investment of approximately \$1.7 billion in the ongoing development of Iridium NEXT.
+- Generated 2015 Net Income of \$7 million and delivered Operational EBITDA (OEBITDA) of \$234 million, resulting in a five-year compound annual growth rate of 8%. - Surpassed 782,000 worldwide subscribers, a five-year compound annual growth rate of 13%. - Achieved a 15% increase in government service revenue with government subscribers growing to a record 72,000 total users. - M2M data subscribers have grown at a 27% compound annual growth rate since 2010, and now represent 50% of our total customer base. - Aireon LLC has executed eight customer data service contracts since the beginning of 2013 and has \$270 million in committed investment from four air traffic control agencies. - Reached total investment of approximately \$1.9 billion in the ongoing development of Iridium NEXT.